Give Me More Time

-"Give Me More Time" is a song by the English hard rock band Whitesnake from their 1984 album Slide It In.
+"Give Me More Time" is a song by the British rock band Whitesnake from their 1984 album Slide It In.
 The single was released on 3 January 1984 in Europe and 9 January in Germany.
 The song was written by David Coverdale and Mel Galley.
 It was also the only single to be released in Japan through CBS/Sony.
 The song reached number 29 in the UK and number 27 in Ireland.

 Background

 A music video was also shot for the single from BBC's TV's Top of the Pops, which was then premiered on 19 January 1984.